Lina Heydrich: Post-war

-Lina Heydrich was cleared during the de-Nazification proceedings after the war's end.
+Lina Heydrich was cleared during the denazification proceedings after the war's end.
 She further won the right to receive a pension as the result of a series of court cases against the West German government in 1956 and 1959.
 She was entitled to a substantial pension since her husband was a German police general killed in action.
 The government had previously declined to pay because of Heydrich's role in the Holocaust.
 In Czechoslovakia, she was tried in absentia and sentenced to life imprisonment, which she evaded.

 In 1965, she met Finnish theatre director Mauno Manninen while she was on a holiday trip to Finland.
 Eventually, they married for the purpose of changing her last name.
 She ran the Heydrichs' former summer house on Fehmarn as a restaurant and inn until it burned down in February 1969, during welding work within the roofspace that ignited the thatched roof.
 Manninen died in September 1969.

 In 1976, she published a memoir, Leben mit einem Kriegsverbrecher (Life with a War Criminal).
 Throughout her later years, Lina Heydrich defended the reputation of her first husband until her own death at the age of 74 on 14 August 1985 in Fehmarn.
-She vehemently denies that her husband was involved in the Holocaust, and tries to redefine the 1942 Wannsee Conference, where the "Endlösung" (final solution) was decided, merely as resettling the Jews in the East:
+She vehemently denied that her husband was involved in the Holocaust, and tried to redefine the 1942 Wannsee Conference, where the "Endlösung" (final solution) was decided, merely as resettling the Jews in the East: